Charles Ayres

 Charles "Charlie" Ayres is a managing partner, Chairman of the Board and Chairman of the Executive Committee of Trilantic Capital Partners, formerly known as Lehman Brothers Merchant Banking.

 Early life and career

 Ayres obtained a B.A. in economics, magna cum laude, from Duke University and an M.B.A. from the Tuck School of Business.

-Ayres joined Lehman Brothers Merchant Banking in 2003.
-He also sits on the board of Celerity Group Inc.
+Career

-Charlie was a founding partner of the private equity investment company MidOcean Partners, founded in February 2003.
+Ayres worked in private equity and was a founding partner of MidOcean Partners in 2003.
+Later that year he joined Lehman Brothers Merchant Banking and, after Lehman's 2008 bankruptcy, helped form Trilantic Capital Partners, where he serves as chairman and managing partner.